12 days on, fuel prices remain unchanged

-New Delhi, March 11 (IANS) Fuel prices in the country have remained steady for close to two weeks now even though the global oil market remained volatile with regular variations in prices.
+New Delhi: Fuel prices in the country have remained steady for close to two weeks now even though the global oil market remained volatile with regular variations in prices.

 Accordingly, petrol continued to be priced at Rs 91.17 a litre and diesel Rs 81.47 a litre in the national capital on Thursday.
 Fuel prices have not been revised for 12 days now.